-In 1932, Emerson, together with his undergraduate student William Arnold (see Govindjee and Srivastava, 2014), discovered the concept that hundreds of chlorophyll a molecules 'cooperate' in doing photosynthesis (Emerson and Arnold, 1932a,b), which has led to the concept of 'Photosynthetic Unit' (i.e., 'antenna and the reaction center').
-In 1943, Emerson, together with Charlton M. Lewis, not only confirmed that the minimum quantum requirement for the evolution of one oxygen molecule was 8-12, not 3-4, as the Nobel Laureate Otto Warburg had insisted, but there was a "Red Drop" in the long-wavelength region, beyond 685 nm (Emerson and Lewis, 1943)-both were early "teasers" to the current concepts of photosynthesis (see Govindjee, 2001, for Emerson's contributions; Nickelsen and Govindjee, 2011, for the controversy on the minimum quantum requirement for oxygen evolution; and Govindjee et al., 2017, for the evolution of the current Z-scheme of photosynthesis).
-It is very unfortunate that Emerson passed away, in a tragic plane crash, long before we showed that different spectral forms of chlorophyll a are present in both the photosynthesis, not in respiration (see R. Govindjee et al. 1960a,b); Emerson's two light effect is in photosynthesis, not in respiration (see R. Govindjee et al. 1960), and the minimum quanta requirement, even under conditions dictated and insisted by Otto Warburg, are 8-12, not 3-4 (see R. Govindjee et al., 1968) confirming Emerson.
-Lastly, the two-light effect of Emerson in photosynthesis was confirmed through observations of a two-light effect on chlorophyll a fluorescence, also in 1960 (G. Govindjee et al., 1960).
+In 1932, Emerson, together with his undergraduate student William Arnold (Govindjee and Srivastava, 2014), discovered the concept that hundreds of chlorophyll a molecules 'cooperate' to perform oxygen evolution (Emerson and Arnold, 1932a, b), which has led to the concept of 'Photosynthetic Unit' (i.e., 'antenna and the reaction center').
+In 1943, Emerson, together with Charlton M. Lewis, not only confirmed that the minimum quanta requirement for the evolution of one oxygen molecule is 8-12, not 3-4, as the Nobel Laureate Otto Warburg had insisted, but discovered that there was a "Red Drop" in the long-wavelength region, beyond 685 nm (Emerson and Lewis, 1943)-both were early "teasers" to the current concepts of photosynthesis (see Govindjee, 2001, for Emerson's contributions; Nickelsen and Govindjee, 2011, for the controversy on the minimum quantum requirement for oxygen evolution; and, Govindjee et al., 2017, for the evolution of the current Z-scheme of photosynthesis).
+It is very unfortunate that Emerson passed away, in a tragic plane crash, long before we showed that different spectral forms of chlorophyll a are present in both the photosystems I and II (Govindjee and Rabinowitch, 1960 a, b).
+R. Govindjee et al., (1960) showed that Emerson's two light effect is in photosynthesis, not in respiration, and the minimum quanta requirement, even under conditions dictated and insisted by Otto Warburg, is 8-12, not 3-4 (R. Govindjee et al., 1968) confirming Emerson.
+Lastly, the two-light effect of Emerson in photosynthesis was confirmed through observations of a two-light effect on chlorophyll a fluorescence, in 1960 (G. Govindjee et al., 1960).

-I provide below a brief personal commentary on Emerson's 1958 lecture, along with full references cited in his lecture (the latter are marked with a \).
-(For readers unfamiliar with the background and details of photosynthesis, we refer to Rabinowitch and Govindjee (1969), to Shevela et al. (2019), and most importantly to Blankenship (2021) for the thorough and complete current understanding of the mechanism of photosynthesis.
+I provide below a brief personal commentary on Emerson's 1958 lecture, along with full references cited in his lecture (the latter are marked with a superscript, ).
+(For readers unfamiliar with the background and details of photosynthesis, we refer to Rabinowitch and Govindjee (1969), to Shevela et al., (2019), and most importantly to Blankenship (2021)

+for a more thorough and complete current understanding of the mechanism of photosynthesis.)

-In addition to the 1958 lecture of Emerson (discussed here), his famous 1948 Stephan Hales lecture on the present, past and future of photosynthesis., was also unavailable earlier, now published in Govindjee, (2018).
-For a history of all aspects of photosynthesis research, see different chapters in the book edited by Govindjee et al. (2005).
+In addition to the 1958 lecture of Emerson (discussed here), his famous 1948 Stephan Hales lecture on the present, past and future of photosynthesis, which was also unavailable earlier, has now been published by Govindjee (2018).
+For a history of all aspects of photosynthesis research, see different chapters in the book edited by Govindjee et al., (2005).